 Grant proposals are accepted at any time although most are received in the last 2 weeks of May and November just before the June 1 and December 1 deadlines.
 During a typical grant cycle we will receive about 40 proposals of which about 30 are selected to complete applications.
 We average about 12 grants per grant cycle.
 However, our decisions are based on the available budget and not a specific number of grants, therefore the number of grants chosen in a particular cycle will vary.

-Once an organization is selected to complete an application and submits the application, Foundation staff begins the process of analyzing and preparing the application for submittal to the board of directors.
+Once an organization is selected to complete an application and submits the application, foundation staff begins the process of analyzing and preparing the application for submittal to the board of directors.
 The analysis includes a review of the organization’s success relative to their mission, a review of the organization’s financial history for the previous two years and financial accountability as evidenced through an audit or financial review.
 Also included is a review of evidence supporting a qualified staff and responsible Board of Directors, goal-setting skills in place and a true need for the grant funds.
-And finally, the analysis typically includes a site visit which offers the Foundation an opportunity to view 1st hand the applicant’s program/project for which the grant would be used.
-The site visit also provides the applicant with an opportunity to showcase their work and provide supporting information that may not be included in the application package.
+And finally, the analysis typically includes an “in person” interview with representative staff / board members of the applicant organization, SMUMCF staff and several SMUMCF board members which offers the opportunity to discuss in detail the applicant’s program/project for which the grant would be used.

 The above is an example of a rating for a hypothetical grant cycle.
 The information contained is not derived from any actual grant recipient.

-There is no restriction to apply again unless your organization received a challenge, conditional or multi-year grant which has not yet been fulfilled (paid).
+TThere is no restriction to apply again unless your organization received a challenge, conditional, or multi-year grant which has not yet been fulfilled (paid).
 In such a case, organizations should contact the Foundation regarding eligibility.

 No. There are no limitations on the number of requests.
 However, you will need to submit a separate proposal for each request.
 Please do not combine multiple requests in one proposal.

-The organization does not have to be located in one of the counties, only if the project requested for will be operated in one of the counties or for residents of those counties.
+The organization does not have to be located in one of the four counties (Camden, Glynn, Brantley, and Charlton Counties) only if the project requested for will be operated in one of the counties or for residents of those counties.
 You must be able to show how you will identify and use the funds only for those counties.